appsmithorg/appsmith-docs/website/docs/reference/datasources/README.md

 Learn More about [Databases](/core-concepts/connecting-to-data-sources/connecting-to-databases)

 ## APIs
-With appsmith, you can connect with a wide range of tools and platforms; if there isn't a supported datasource, you can connect using the REST API.
+With Appsmith, you can connect with a wide range of tools and platforms; if there isn't a supported datasource, you can connect using the REST API.
 Following APIs are supported by Appsmith: